tilmto/InstantNet/README.md

 ## Usage
 ### Overiew
-Specify the search/train settings in *config_search.py / config_train.py* and search the optimal network through *train_search.py*.
-Then train the searched arch from scratch through *train.py*.
+Specify the search settings in *config_search.py* and search the optimal network through *train_search.py*.
+Then specify training settings in *config_train.py* and train the searched arch from scratch through *train.py*.
 (The best searched arch will be saved at 'ckpt/search/arch.pt', which is the default path for *train.py* to read.)

 We search on ImageNet-100 (no distributed training support) and train the derived arch on ImageNet-1000 (support distribute training).